Open-Models-Startup/docs-vite/docs/enterprise/installation/air-gapped-installs.md

 curl https://kots.io/install | bash
 ```

-or download the latest version from the StackBlitz license download page for an offline version.
+or download the latest version from the OpenModels license download page for an offline version.

 Once `kots` has been installed, run `kubectl kots version` and download the corresponding Kots Admin Console release from the license download page.
 You should receive a file named `kotsadm.tar.gz`.